Revans72/Pattern-Library/components/buttons/large/description.md

-This is a large button
+This is a default button with has a larger size.
+This sort of button could be used for more important functions.